bnElmookhtar/NLP-Demos/README.md

-# 🧠 NLP Demos : Your way to explore NLP tasks summarization , tts , ...
+# 🧠 NLP Demos : Your way to explore NLP tasks like summarization, TTS, and more...

-**NLP Demos**  are  end-to-end web applications that allows users try various apps of NLP .
+**NLP Demos** are end-to-end web applications that allow users to try various NLP applications.

 ---

 ## 🚀 Features

 - Text summarization (Extractive & Abstractive)
+- Text-to-Speech (TTS)
-- Text to speech
+- TailorCV

 ---

 ## 🗂️ Demo Structure

 ├── Tal5ia
+├── TailorCV → Your smart AI CV assistant